Helping MSers with balance, body awareness, stress reduction, flexibility, and strength

 Like yoga, there is a good deal of mat work in Pilates; you are often in a reclined or seated position (handy if you are unsteady on your feet).
 Aside from a few exercises, it tends to not be aerobic--reducing the risk of overheating and fatigue.
 Using low-impact, partial weight-bearing techniques, with an emphasis on economy of motion, it’s a safe workout for MSers of any age.

 Reservations: The downsides?
 Finding a good Pilates instructor who’s a good fit can be challenging, so don’t give up if you don’t particularly enjoy your first experience.
 We at ActiveMSers have experienced a half dozen instructors: one great, two decent, two poor, and one atrocious (think LOUD dance music with an instructor screaming into a mic to pump it up).
 It pays to shop around!
 Also, Pilates tends to be more aerobic than tai chi or yoga, so heat and fatigue could be issues (especially if they don’t keep the room cool enough!).
+If you are doing a reformer class (a Pilates machine), it can be more challenging on balance, so the instructor to participant ratio should be high.
 Lastly, some postures can fire up our Lhermittes (the spine buzzing sensation MSers often experience when bending the head down toward the chest).

 Recommendations: We have a few tips to keep in mind when you start your Pilates program.
 1) I know, I know, you hear this all the time, but it’s smart to first talk to your primary care physician and/or your neurologist.
 2) Try out a class at your local gym or Pilates studio.
 Then try another class with a different instructor.
 And then try one more class with a different instructor still.
 Go back to the one you like best and who best fits your exercise style and needs.
 Some instructors have ungodly challenging classes while others are so effortless that you might as well be taking a nap.
 3) Pay attention to your workout room and class times.
 If heat gives you problems, choose a gym that keeps their rooms on the cool side and aim for morning sessions when these areas tend be cooler.
 Additionally, classes during off times are less crowded meaning fewer bodies to generate heat.
 4) Go at your own pace.
 If a certain exercise bothers you--your Lhermittes gets fired up, you get too hot, whatever--take a break.
 Your Pilates instructor can likely suggest alternative positions that would work better for you.
 By the same token, if you feel you are not challenged enough, ask the instructor to show you a more difficult technique.
 5) For those on tight budgets (or tight timeframes), you can practice Pilates at home once you are comfortable with traditional Pilates movements learned at your classes.
 It helps to have a yoga/Pilates mat and we’d advise a DVD or book to help jar the memory.